 In version 6.1 and higher, the NtCreateProfile function is superseded by NtCreateProfileEx, which is explicitly aware of processor groups.
 The old function is essentially the new but with the given KAFFINITY translated to a single-element GROUP_AFFINITY array.

 From its beginning in version 6.1, the new NtCreateProfileEx requires that the caller specify only active processors (else the function fails, returning STATUS_INVALID_PARAMETER).
-Before version 6.1, the old NtCreateProfile allows that the Affinity can have bits set for processors that are not active.
-The translation from old to new in version 6.1 and higher accommodates this difference to some extent by recognising that -1, as the mask in which all bits are set, will most likely have been intended by callers not as specifying exactly 32 or 64 processors but as standing for all processors whether active or not.
+Before version 6.1, the old NtCreateProfile allows that bits in the Affinity can be set for processors that are not active.
+The translation from old to new in version 6.1 and higher accommodates this difference to some extent by recognising that -1, as the mask in which all bits are set, will most likely have been intended by callers not as specifying exactly the first 32 or 64 processors but as standing for all processors whether active or not.
 When the kernel translates the KAFFINITY to a GROUP_AFFINITY for the common implementation, it recognises -1 as having this special meaning and looks up the active processors, via KeQueryGroupAffinity, on behalf of the caller.

 However, this interpretation of -1 for the Affinity argument is not built in to WOW64.DLL.
 When it translates a 32-bit caller’s NtCreateProfile for the 64-bit kernel, it merely widens the 32-bit KAFFINITY to a 64-bit KAFFINITY.
 The 32-bit 0xFFFFFFFF, intended as all processors, becomes a 64-bit 0x00000000FFFFFFFF, interpreted by the kernel as specifically the first 32 processors.
-Unless the current processor group actually does have those 32 processors, the 32-bit NtCreateProfile with -1 for Affinity fails, though a 64-bit call would have succeeded.
+Unless the current processor group actually does have those 32 active processors, the 32-bit NtCreateProfile with -1 for Affinity fails though a 64-bit call would have succeeded.

 Before version 6.1, the function behaves differently from the later NtCreateProfileEx in several respects.
 (For behaviour that is the same, look to the separate documentation of NtCreateProfileEx and read as if the latter existed earlier.)

 As noted above, the original NtCreateProfile does not require that the set bits in Affinity select only active processors.
 To call the function with -1 for Affinity to mean all processors is only natural, and is explicitly supported in later versions when translating the KAFFINITY to a GROUP_AFFINITY for NtCreateProfileEx.
 However, versions before 6.1 can end up profiling all processors for other values of Affinity too—most notably zero, which might otherwise be rejected immediately as leaving no profiling to be done.